Ku Klux Klan: Third Klan

-The "Ku Klux Klan" name was used by numerous independent local groups opposing the civil rights movement and desegregation, especially in the 1950s and 1960s.
-During this period, they often forged alliances with Southern police departments, as in Birmingham, Alabama; or with governor's offices, as with George Wallace of Alabama.
-Several members of Klan groups were convicted of murder in the deaths of civil rights workers in Mississippi in 1964 and of children in the bombing of the 16th Street Baptist Church in Birmingham in 1963.
+The "Ku Klux Klan" name was used by numerous independent local secret groups opposing the civil rights movement and desegregation, especially in the 1950s and 1960s.
+They sometimes forged informal alliances with Southern police departments, as in Birmingham, Alabama; or with governor's offices, as with George Wallace of Alabama.
+Several activists of the Third Klan were convicted of murder in the deaths of civil rights workers in Mississippi in 1964 and of children in the bombing of the 16th Street Baptist Church in Birmingham in 1963.

-The United States government still considers the Klan to be a "subversive terrorist organization".
+The United States government considers the Third Klan to be a "subversive terrorist organization".
 In April 1997, FBI agents arrested four members of the True Knights of the Ku Klux Klan in Dallas for conspiracy to commit robbery and for conspiring to blow up a natural gas processing plant.
 In 1999, the city council of Charleston, South Carolina, passed a resolution declaring the Klan a terrorist organization.

-The existence of modern Klan groups has been in a state of consistent decline due to a variety of factors from the American public's negative distaste of the group's image, platform, and history, infiltration and prosecution by law enforcement, civil lawsuit forfeitures, and the radical right-wing's perception of the Klan as outdated and unfashionable.
-The Southern Poverty Law Center reported that just between 2016 and 2019 the number of Klan groups in America dropped from 130 to just 51.
-A 2016 report by the Anti-Defamation League claims an estimate of just over 30 active Klan groups existing in the United States.
+The Third Klan groups have been in a state of consistent decline.
+A variety of factors are involved: the public's negative distaste of the group's image, platform, and history; infiltration and prosecution by law enforcement; civil lawsuit financial forfeitures; and the radical right-wing's perception of the Klan as outdated and unfashionable.
+The Southern Poverty Law Center reported that between 2016 and 2019, the number of Klan groups in America dropped from 130 to just 51.
+A 2016 report by the Anti-Defamation League claims an estimate of just over 30 Third Klan groups still active.
 Estimates of total collective membership range from about 3,000 to 8,000.
-In addition to its active membership, the Klan has an "unknown number of associates and supporters".
+In addition to its active membership, the Third Klan has an "unknown number of associates and supporters".

 History

-Origin of the name
+Etymology

-The name was probably formed by combining the Greek kyklos (κύκλος, which means circle) with clan.
+The name was probably formed in 1865 by combining the Greek kyklos (κύκλος, which means circle) with clan.
 The word had previously been used for other fraternal organizations in the South such as Kuklos Adelphon.